jmknapp/FranklinCountyVoteOH/docs/CD7_RACE_ANALYSIS.md

 ## Overview

-The 2025 Columbus City Council District 7 race between **Jesse Vogel** (progressive challenger) and **Tiara Ross** (establishment Democrat) revealed a stark divide between the progressive Left and the traditional Democratic base.
-Ross, endorsed by the Franklin County Democratic Party, dominated among Black voters and working-class neighborhoods, while Vogel's progressive challenge found support primarily in white, college-educated, gentrifying areas.
+The 2025 Columbus City Council District 7 race between **Jesse Vogel** (progressive challenger, resident of District 7) and **Tiara Ross** (establishment Democrat, resident of District 7) was an **at-large citywide election** where all Columbus voters could participate, regardless of district.
+The results revealed a stark divide between the progressive Left and the traditional Democratic base: Ross, endorsed by the Franklin County Democratic Party, dominated among Black voters and working-class neighborhoods citywide, while Vogel's progressive challenge found support primarily in white, college-educated, gentrifying areas.

+**Note on Columbus City Council Elections**: While candidates must reside in their district, the elections are at-large citywide races, meaning all Columbus voters participate in choosing each council member.

 ## Race Results